ORMIXA

 Rinse the razor under hot water, shake out excess water, and leave it to air-dry.
 Do not wipe the blade — touching the edge is how you nick your fingers and dull the blade.
 If you use a Vector with a stand, rest it head-down so water drains away from the blade.

 Splash cold water on your face.
 Apply an alcohol-free aftershave balm or moisturizer if your skin needs it.
-No aftershave with fragrance burns necessary — that is marketing.
+Fragrance that burns on application is doing nothing for your skin.

 Disclosure